Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 When your data property must be required based on the values of other properties, you can create an `Expression` for a `Func` that returns a `bool` and pass it to the `SetComputedRequired` method along with the instances of the other arguments for the expression.

-Imagine that the `ReasonDetailsProperty` from [above](#computed-editability) is configured to be always editable instead but should be required only when the selected value of the `ReasonProperty` is *Other*.
+Imagine that the `ReasonDetailsProperty` from [above](#computed-editability) is configured to be always editable instead, yet should be required only when the selected value of the `ReasonProperty` is *Other*.
 To set this up, you can create a boolean expression and pass it to the `SetComputedRequired` method, as follows.

 ```cs
 // computed required attribute based on the value of the selected reason